LogoCustom Linear Actuator

 12V vs 24V industrial screening

-The alias phrase "12v 24v dc industrial linear actuator" is merged into the canonical "industrial linear actuator" workflow, not published as a separate page.
+The alias phrase "12v industrial linear actuators" is merged into the canonical "industrial linear actuator" workflow, not published as a separate page.

 Observed industrial current envelope